 - 1: In order to ensure resources do not force emergency procedures, they must be dispatchable (Dispatchable Generation) in the range between the greater of the resource's physical minimum operating level or Capacity Interconnection Rights (CIR) and Maximum Facility Output (MFO) (i.e., the fixed generation flag must not be selected). - 2: Resources may not submit an Economic Minimum that exceeds the greater of the resource's physical minimum operating level or the level of their Capacity Interconnection Rights (CIR) in the real-time energy market.
-This restriction does not apply to the day-ahead market. - 3: An intermittent resource's Economic Minimum shall not exceed the level of its CIR. - 4: An intermittent resource's Emergency Minimum should be set to 0. - 5: During Constrained Operations, resources will be re-dispatched cost effectively based on their bid parameters. - 6: The cost-effective re-dispatch (\$/MW effect) objective is to minimize the function [(Current Dispatch Rate Unit Bid) ÷ Unit Generation Shift Factor)]. - 7: The unit default cost/price bid will be assumed to be 0 unless provided via Markets Gateway. - 8: Intermittent resource curtailment should be achieved within 15 minutes or consistent with the resources ramp rate bid.
+This restriction does not apply to the day-ahead market. - 3: An intermittent or hybrid resource's Economic Minimum shall represent the lowest operating MW point of the resource. - 4: An intermittent or hybrid resource's Emergency Minimum should be set to 0. - 5: The output of a hybrid resource should achieve its dispatch point within 5 minutes or consistent with the resource's ramp rate bid.
+PJM should be notified if the response time is expected to exceed 5 minutes - 6: The operator of a hybrid resource that is dispatchable must indicate to PJM the hours for which the plant is operating in "intermittent-only" mode, during which time the battery is not providing power for the purpose of maintaining hybrid output consistent with PJM dispatch.
+Dispatchable hybrids must follow dispatch in both "intermittent-only" mode and all other hybrid modes. - 7: During Constrained Operations, resources will be re-dispatched cost effectively based on their bid parameters. - 68: The cost-effective re-dispatch (\$/MW effect) objective is to minimize the function [(Current Dispatch Rate Unit Bid) ÷ Unit Generation Shift Factor)]. - 79: The unit default cost/price bid will be assumed to be 0 unless provided via Markets Gateway. - 810: Intermittent resource curtailment should be achieved within 15 minutes or consistent with the resources ramp rate bid.
 PJM should be notified if curtailment is expected to exceed 15 minutes.

-- Generation dispatchers ensure their units are following PJM economic base points to Economic Minimum output. - Wind Generator Operators will adjust Wind Turbine Control Systems or manually adjust turbine output to achieve the desired RT-SCED basepoint.
+Generation dispatchers ensure their units are following PJM economic base points to Economic Minimum output.

+Wind or Solar Generator Operators will adjust Control Systems or manually adjust resource output to achieve the desired RT-SCED basepoint.